intel/nauta/docs/installation-and-configuration/Troubleshooting/T.md

 5) Restart system's Docker registry.
 It can be done by deleting the pod with label: `dls4e_app_name=docker-registry`

-## Running Experiments are Evicted After Running Memory-consuming Horovod's Training

-When running memory-consuming multi-node, Horovod-based experiments evicts other experiments that work on the same nodes where Horovod-related tasks were scheduled.
-This is caused by Horovod-related tasks that consume all memory on one master node and worker nodes.
-This results in eviction of other tasks running on these nodes.
-However, this is the standard behavior of Kubernetes.

-To prevent this, schedule Horovod tasks to be only one on their nodes.
-To do this, set the requested number of CPUs when submitting an experiment near to maximum allocatable number of CPUs for cluster's nodes.

-If the cluster has nodes with different numbers, it should be set to the greatest available number of CPUs on nodes.
-In this case, review the number of nodes involved in this experiment.

-- Number of allocatable CPUs can be gathered by executing the `kubectl` describe node `<node_name>` command.
-- Number of allocatable cpus is displayed in the `Allocatable->cpu` section.
-- Number of CPUs gathered this way should be passed as a: `-p resources.requests.cpu <cpu_number>` parameter while issuing experiment submit.

 ## Command Connection Error